My Runway

 My Runway (Korean: 마이 런웨이) is a South Korean streaming television series directed by Heo Chan.
 It stars Park Ji-yeon, Kang Dong-ho, Kang Chul-woong, Ahn Bo-hyun, Hak Jin, and Jo Hye-ryung.
-The series aired from December 20 to December 31, 2016, consisting of six episodes.
+The series aired from 20 December to 31 December 2016, consisting of six episodes.

 Plot

 Han Seo Yeon (Ji-Yeon) is a bright, healthy, and outgoing high school student who dreams of becoming a model, but she's worried about being rejected due to her height.
 She then applies to a fashion show, in which Jin-wook (Kang Dong-ho), who is one of the top male models in Korea, is part of the approval board.

 When Han Seo Yeon and Jin-wook meet each other at the fashion model show's casting, Jin-wook harshly treats Seo Yeon because he thinks she's too short for a model, and he doesn't want to deceive her by allowing her to pass at the casting, only to be eliminated from the show at a later point for entertainment purposes, and she leaves the audition disappointed.

 Then, to cheer her up, her childhood friend Na-rae (Kisum) takes her to a karaoke bar to lift up her spirits.

 In a strange coincidence, Jin-wook, who got fired from the fashion show's approval board, is also in the bar celebrating his friend's birthday, then later an incident occurs where Jin-wook and Seo Yeon switch bodies after being electrocuted during a storm.
 They must find a way to switch their bodies back without getting caught by their friends.